Main content of the website

 Consider that your family may not be together when an emergency occurs and discuss what you would do in different situations.

-The Emergency Preparedness guide has more information about how you can prepare and care for your family during an emergency.
-Learn more at Government of Alberta - Make an emergency plan.
+Visit the Government of Canada Get Prepared website, or use the Emergency Preparedness guide to learn about how you can prepare and care for your family during an emergency.
+Learn even more at Government of Alberta - Make an emergency plan.